 Our pricing for polished concrete above is for true, full concrete polishing not surface polish/buffing.

 Out of town jobs – $6,000

-There is an incredible variety of decorative overlays available.
-Every year new product come out and now you can pretty much resurface a concrete floor with any pattern, color or texture.
+There are an incredible variety of decorative overlays available.
+Every year new products come out and now you can resurface almost any concrete floor with a wide array of patterns, colors or textures.
 Below are some factors used in determining the price: